YearInCode/YearInCode.github.io/README.md

 ## Contributors

-This fun app was made by fellow GitHub users and programmers [Rishabh Anand](https://twitter.com/rishabh16_) and [Sarvasv Kulpati](https://twitter.com/sarvasvkulpati).
+This fun app was made by fellow GitHub users [Rishabh Anand](https://twitter.com/rishabh16_) and [Sarvasv Kulpati](https://twitter.com/sarvasvkulpati).
 It'd mean a lot if you could _Star_ this repo and, share and spread it amongst friends and family!